-We are committed to diversity, equity and inclusion, or DEI, at all levels of our company and in 2020, established a joint management/employee DEI Committee to progress this important issue.
+We are committed to diversity, equity and inclusion, or DEI, at all levels of our company, and we have established a joint management/employee DEI Committee to progress this important issue.
 We will continue to focus on measuring and extending our diversity and inclusion initiatives across our entire workforce.
 We recruit the best qualified employees regardless of gender, ethnicity or other protected traits and it is our policy to comply with all applicable laws related to discrimination in the workplace.

-Finally, in response to the COVID-19 pandemic, we continue to provide many of our employees the option to work from home, implemented a halt of non-essential business travel since March 2020, and offered employees the ability to access additional paid days off for child, elder and/or self-care.
-As some of our employees have transitioned back to our premises to continue critical on-site work, we have implemented additional safety and infection prevention measures including enhanced cleaning, additional personal protective equipment, and contact tracing protocols.
+In response to the COVID-19 pandemic, we provided many of our employees the option to work from home, implemented a halt of non-essential business travel, and offered employees the ability to access additional paid days off for child, elder and/or self-care.
+To support our employees who transitioned back to our premises to continue critical on-site work, we implemented additional safety and infection prevention measures including enhanced cleaning, additional personal protective equipment, and contact tracing protocols.